 Note: There are links on this site that are "affiliate links".
 This means that I may receive a small commission if you subscribe or purchase something through the links provided.
 Please see my full disclosure policy for details.

-- They are the perfect balance of slightly crunchy on the outside and somewhat chewy on the inside.
+- They have the perfect texture.
+The cookies are slightly crunchy on the outside and somewhat chewy on the inside.

 - These are gluten free peanut butter cookies because of the almond flour; perfect for anyone with allergies.

-- The flavor is a perfect balance of peanut butter and slightly sweet.
+- The flavor is a perfect balance of peanut butter and sweetness.